Some things I’ve heard, read and seen this month.

 We went to see High Life which was… fine.
 I think I was frustrated with it mostly because the bulk of the movie was a flashback and I wanted to know what happened next, not in the past.
 We’d already seen where we are, and at that point I was less interested in how we got there, than in what would happen from here.

 On telly… It’s taken us a few months to get round to watching the final episode of season one of The Good Place and I still don’t understand why, seemingly, every publication and everyone I know thinks it’s brilliant.
 I may have smiled a couple of times during the series but other than those few seconds it left me cold.
 Kristen Bell is great but otherwise it felt stilted and lifeless (ho ho).
 From early on I wondered if there’d be a twist and the twist that finally arrived was, somehow, both the twist I’d expected, and unconvincing.

-We finished watching season three of Follow the Money, a Danish crime series that I hadn’t really noticed before.
-Thankfully it all made sense without any knowledge of the previous two seasons and it was very good.
+We finished watching season three of Follow the Money, the Danish crime series that I hadn’t really noticed before.
+Thankfully it all made sense without the previous two seasons and it was very good.
 Some good performances, nicely paced, thumbs up all round.

 Oh, I nearly forgot, I got round to watching season two of Fleabag.
 Despite the rave reviews I was wary, having felt season one was such a perfect package that extending it might spoil things, dilute it somehow.
 But, no, it got… fresher and thicker, if we’re sticking with those metaphors.
 It was all taken further, emotionally and technically, I guess, without wanting to give away one of my favourite little moments.
 Every scene felt like it could suddenly go off in any direction, with all options equally believable.
 Funny and heartbreaking, which must be a tricky thing to pull off.